SFEM for the unsteady Navier-Stokes Equations on a stationary surface: The fully Discrete scheme

 \subsection{Surface Ritz-Stokes projection}

-Ritz maps have been studied in the case of elliptic operators on stationary and evolving surfaces \cite{DziukElliott_L2,kovacs2016error}.
-On the other hand, Ritz-Stokes maps have been studied for stationary domains in the case of no geometric variational crimes, that is, $\Omega_h = \Omega$; see \cite{AyusoPostNS2005,FrutosGradDivOseen2016,burman2009galerkin}.
+Ritz maps have been studied in the case of elliptic operators on stationary and evolving surfaces \cite{DziukElliott_L2,kovacs2016error,li2023optimal}, while Ritz-Stokes maps have been studied for stationary domains in the case of no geometric variational crimes, that is, $\Omega_h = \Omega$ \cite{AyusoPostNS2005,FrutosGradDivOseen2016,burman2009galerkin} and evolving domains \cite{rao2025optimal} using ALE FEM.
 In this work, we extend these results to the case of discrete surfaces, where $\Gah \neq \Ga$.
-We will consider a standard Ritz-Stokes projection and a modified Ritz-Stokes projection similar to the one introduced for the stationary domain case in \cite{AyusoPostNS2005,FrutosGradDivOseen2016}.
+We will consider a standard Ritz-Stokes projection and a modified Ritz-Stokes projection similar to the one introduced for the stationary domain case in \cite{AyusoPostNS2005,FrutosGradDivOseen2016,JohnBook2016}.

 For convenience, from now on we shall sometimes omit the inverse lift extension $(\cdot)^{-\ell}$ notation, unless specified, since it should be clear from the context if e.g. a function $\bfu$ is defined on $\Ga$ or $\Gah$.